loda-lang/loda-programs/programs/oeis/list1.md

 * [A140322](http://oeis.org/A140322) ([L11 program](140/A140322.asm)): a(n) = -1/6 + (-1)^n/2 + 2*4^n/3.
 * [A140323](http://oeis.org/A140323) ([L07 program](140/A140323.asm)): First differences of A140322.
 * [A140325](http://oeis.org/A140325) ([L15 program](140/A140325.asm)): a(n) = binomial(n+8,8) * 2^n.
+* [A140341](http://oeis.org/A140341) ([L84 program](140/A140341.asm)): The number of bits needed to write the universal code for an Elias delta coding, the simplest asymptotically optimal code.
 * [A140345](http://oeis.org/A140345) ([L07 program](140/A140345.asm)): a(n)=a(n-1)^2-a(n-2)-a(n-3)-a(n-4), a(1)=a(2)=a(3)=a(4)=1.
 * [A140354](http://oeis.org/A140354) ([L15 program](140/A140354.asm)): a(n) = binomial(n+9,9)*2^n.
 * [A140359](http://oeis.org/A140359) ([L05 program](140/A140359.asm)): a(n) = 2*a(n-1) + a(n-2) - 2*a(n-3).